-Edmands Path to Crawford Path is a 13.1 mile out and back trail located near Twin Mountain, NH that features a great forest setting and is rated as difficult.
+Edmands Path to Crawford Path is a 13.1 mile out and back trail located near Twin Mountain, New Hampshire that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking, nature trips, and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash